Skin Conditions in Childhood

 What is fifth disease?

 Fifth disease a highly contagious condition caused by human parvovirus.
 The condition results in a facial rash that looks like the cheeks have been slapped.
+The rash can then move to the arms and legs.
 Fifth disease usually affects school-aged children.

 What causes fifth disease?